Angie Craig: 2018

 Craig sought a rematch with Lewis in 2018.
 As in 2016, she was unopposed in the Democratic primary.
 In the general election, she defeated Lewis, whose candor was felt to be his eventual undoing.
 Regarding slavery, for instance, he said in 2016, "If you don't want to own a slave, don't, but don't tell other people they can't."

-Craig is the first openly lesbian mother to be elected to Congress, the first woman to be elected in Minnesota's 2nd district, and the first openly gay person elected to Congress from Minnesota.
+Craig is the first openly gay mother to be elected to Congress, the first woman to be elected in Minnesota's 2nd district, and the first openly lesbian person elected to Congress from Minnesota.
 She received 52.6% of the vote, winning three of the six counties in the district.
 When she took office on January 3, 2019, she became the first DFLer to represent this district since it was reconfigured as a south suburban district in 2003.